stevedonovan/winapi/readme.md

     f:write 'a new file\n'
     f:close()

-A filename with the correct Greek name appears in Explorer, and can be edited with Notepad.
+A filename with the correct Greek name appears in Explorer, and can be edited with any Unicode-aware application like Notepad.

 ## Working with Processes